1986 National League Championship Series

-The 1986 National League Championship Series was a best-of-seven Major League Baseball postseason series between the NL East champion New York Mets and NL West champion Houston Astros.
+The 1986 National League Championship Series was a best-of-seven postseason series in Major League Baseball’s 1986 postseason between the NL East champion New York Mets and NL West champion Houston Astros.
 It was the 18th NLCS and the first MLB playoff series in which the opponents were two "expansion" teams that had begun play in the same season (1962).
 The series was won by the Mets, four games to two, culminating with their 7–6, 16-inning triumph at the Astrodome in Game 6.
 New York then defeated the Boston Red Sox in the 1986 World Series, four games to three.

 Background

 After falling short of the NL East title in 1984 and 1985, the Mets, managed by Davey Johnson, captured first place in 1986 by posting a 108–54 record, 21 1/2 games ahead of the second-place rival Philadelphia Phillies.
 The title was the third in Mets' history and first since winning the 1973 NL pennant.

 Meanwhile, Houston recorded a mark of 96–66 to capture the NL West title, clinching the crown when staff ace Mike Scott threw a no-hitter against the San Francisco Giants, marking the first time any team had clinched a division championship with a no-hitter.
 It was also the first time the Astros had won a division in six seasons.
 Houston was managed by Hal Lanier.
-Heading the Astros rotation were two former New York Mets, Mike Scott and Nolan Ryan.
+Heading the Astros rotation were two former New York Mets, Mike Scott and Nolan Ryan; Scott, Ryan, and Bob Knepper were utilized by Lanier as his starting pitchers, which meant that late season acquisition Danny Darwin would be saved up for a World Series start.

 The Mets won seven of their 12 regular-season contests against the Astros, taking five of six at home and losing four of six in Houston, including a three-game sweep in July during which New York's Bob Ojeda, Ron Darling, Tim Teufel, and Rick Aguilera were arrested for a scuffle with off-duty cops working as bouncers.
 Home field advantage, from 1969 to 1993, alternated between division winners, regardless of record.
 The Mets were to have home field advantage for this series, as the Dodgers (the 1985 NL West Champions) had it the previous year, however, a regular season NFL game between the Chicago Bears and Houston Oilers made the Astrodome unavailable for October 12.
 Consequently, Games 1, 2, 6, and 7, were scheduled for the Astrodome to avoid conflicts (Shea Stadium became a baseball-only facility when the New York Jets left for Giants Stadium in New Jersey after their 1983 season).
+The East would host the following LCS in 1987.

 Both franchises came into the league together in 1962.
-The Astros held an 111–59 life-time record against the Mets in Houston, a significant stat since the Astros held the home-field advantage in the series.
+The Astros held an 111–59 lifetime record against the Mets in Houston, which was a topic of debate leading into the NLCS considering the Astros held home-field advantage.